mirogon/docs/git/doc/doc_git_old.md

 For a simple overview: **git < command > -h**

-File States:
 working files - staged files - commited files

 Documentation build from the book pro git.
 Get additional information from there or the official git documentation

 # **General information**

-- Git add tracks/stages files, which means git "marks" them to be in the next commit
 - Git saves every state of files every time you commit.
 - Git uses a pointer called HEAD to point to the commit currently at
 - The checkout command moves the HEAD pointer to a specific commit

-<div id="1"></div>

 # **Git configuration**
 ### **Show all applied configurations with their origins**